Upcoming Field Trips

 PHOTO: Red-whiskered Bulbul (Pycnonotus jocosus) by Luke Tiller.

-Participant limit: 20 people max. and 10 vehicles max., determined by lottery.
-Sign up before Thursday, Apr.
-11, at 6 PM.
+Participant number: 30, determined by lottery.
+Sign up before Tuesday, July 16, at 6 PM.

 Sign up here

-Trip details such as meeting location will be emailed to signed-up participants the day before the trip.
+Trip details such as meeting location will be emailed to signed-up participants before the trip.

 Sign up here